 Don’t stress too much about numerical achievements

 For example, if you are an aspiring author who wants to write every day, don’t set yourself a target of writing 3 000 words daily.
-Instead, start with simply writing every day.
+Instead, allocate 30 minutes for this task in your digital day planner and simply start writing every day.
+Using simple task planner you will always be able to see your progress.
 Once you’ve mastered the habit, you can make it more challenging by adding numerical goals.

 Take it one day at a time

 It’s important not to push yourself too hard right from the beginning.
 After all, you want the habit to become a part of your daily life, not daily torture.
-You can’t become a pro at Agile Project Management in a week, it’s unrealistic.
+You can’t become a pro at Agile or Scrum project management in a week, it’s unrealistic.
 So focus on incremental progress, and you will get there.
 Slow and steady wins the race, remember?

 Set micro habits for support